Eschatologue/CM_wiki/docs/glossary.md

 ---

-### Armor Class
+### Armour Class

-An Armor Class (AC) is the target number for an attack roll.
+An Armour Class (AC) is the target number for an attack roll.
 AC represents how difficult it is to hit a target.

 Your base AC calculation is 10 plus your Dexterity modifier.
 If a rule gives you another base AC calculation, you choose which calculation to use; you can't use more than one.

 ---

-### Armor Training
+### Armour Training

-Armor training allows you to use armor of a certain category without the following drawbacks.
-If you wear Light, Medium, or Heavy armor and lack training with it, you have Disadvantage on any D20 Test that involves Strength or Dexterity, and you can't cast spells.
+Armour training allows you to use armour of a certain category without the following drawbacks.
+If you wear Light, Medium, or Heavy armour and lack training with it, you have Disadvantage on any D20 Test that involves Strength or Dexterity, and you can't cast spells.
 If you use a *Shield* and lack training with it, you don't gain its AC bonus.

 ---